-The largest employers of the area roughly reflects the breakdown of employment by industry, which can be seen in Figure 41.
-It should be noted that the Ikea plant closed at the end of 2019.
+The largest employers of the area roughly reflects the breakdown of employment by industry, which can be seen in Figure 41 on the following page.
+It should be noted that the Ikea plant, which employs around 300 workers, is set to close at the end of 2019.